rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 # Summary

-introduce ```use mod ...;``` as a fused module import and namespace 'use', using relative module paths, which are also relative filename paths.
+introduce ```use mod ...;``` as a simultaneous module import and namespace 'use', with relative module paths, which are also relative filename paths.

+Creates a graph of imports between files as in other module systems, but still mounts modules heriarchically.

 ```use mod``` brings a module into scope along with the hint: "this module is an actual file"